djhunt-ibm/agentic-ai-client-bootcamp/usecases/order-to-cash/practitioner_docs/hands-on-lab.md

 ![wxo chat ui](./images/wxo-chat-ui.png)

-44. On the **Chat UI**, note that now you have the **Order-to-Cash Agent** as one of the available agents you can chat with.
+44. On the **Chat UI**, note that now you have the **Order-to-Cash** as one of the available agents you can chat with.
 As you add more and more agents, you can select which agent you'd like to interact with by selecting the agent drop down list.
 With the **Order-to-Cash Agent** selected, try interacting by asking the following question and observe the response.

 Question: